falkr/designscience/pages/preparation.md

 ---

-The actual **result** of a thesis is **knowledge**, and that implies *new* knowledge.
+The actual **result** of a thesis is **knowledge**, and that implies **new** knowledge, and idealy knowledge that turns out to be **useful**.
 The **report** only captures these results, that means, presents the new knowledge.
 In addition, the report documents the process how the results were acquired so that they are reproducible.
 How do you get these results, this new knowledge?
 You do this by the actual **work** that goes into the thesis.
 (Writing the report also constitutes "work," but of a different kind we mean here.)

+:aside: *Optinal:* Having a deep understanding of the concept of *knowledge* helps when you need to decide what you have to do to acquire it.
+[We collected a few videos](knowledge.html) that approach knowledge in different ways.

 What this work is really depends on the nature of your discipline and subject.
 Sometimes, knowledge is produced mainly through reading and thinking.
 Sometimes, knowledge is produced by observation and experiments.
 Sometimes, knowledge is produced by creating technology artifacts and validating them.
+Deciding what to do is part of your work.

 Simply being aware of the distinction between these three concepts can already help you to understand better what to do.
-Design science helps you with reflecting what knowledge is and how to acquire it, planning your work and making your report more explicit, helps you to plan and perform the necessary work to produce new knowledge within engineering disciplines.
+Design science helps you with reflecting what knowledge is and how to acquire it, planning your work and making your report more explicit.
+It helps you to plan and perform the necessary work to produce new knowledge within engineering disciplines.

-:task: Sometimes, students think *"I have used too much time on these measurements, they should thus also make up a considerable portion of the pages of my report."* In the light of the division of work -- results -- report, what do you think about this statement?
+:task: A student thinks *"I have used a lot of time on these measurements, they should thus also make up a considerable portion of the pages of my report."* --- What do you think about this statement?

 ---
 type: lines
 lines: 4
 ---

 ## Why is it good to have a method?